 - 4.2.1.
 All Small Cell installations in Washington, DC require a public space permit from the District Department of Transportation (DDOT).
 DDOT uses a transportation online permitting system (TOPS: tops.ddot.dc.gov) to process public space permit applications.
 All applications will require review to ensure adherence to these guidelines and all other applicable standards, regulations, and laws.
 Applications that comply with these guidelines and all other applicable standards, regulations, and laws will be processed by DDOT's Public Space Regulation Division. - 4.2.2.
 Any applications that are not consistent with these guidelines require review and approval by the Public Space Committee (PSC) at a designated hearing and will include review and comment by Advisory Neighborhood Commissions (ANCs) as well as by NCPC, CFA, and HPO as appropriate. - 4.2.2.1.
+Applicants will be notified that their application is not consistent with these guidelines and at such time, will be notified of the PSC hearing date for which their application will be reviewed.

+4.2.2.2.
+As with all PSC hearings, the notification will be published in the DC Register and all constituents will be able to submit comments and testify at the hearing.

+4.2.3.
+NCPC Review

-Applicants will be notified that their application is not consistent with these guidelines and at such time, will be notified of the PSC hearing date for which their application will be reviewed. - 4.2.2.2.
-As with all PSC hearings, the notification will be published in the DC Register and all constituents will be able to submit comments and testify at the hearing. - 4.2.3.
-Federal Core Interest Area: Another deciding factor on the permit will be whether the facility will be located in the Federal Core Interest Area. - 4.2.3.1.
-Applications for small cell facilities that are identified as an allowable small cell facility on the Federal Core Interest Area Map, attached to these guidelines as Map 2 and incorporated herein, do not require NCPC or CFA approval. - 4.2.3.2.
-Within the Federal Core Interest Area, providers who desire a small cell facility in a location that is not indicated on the map must submit an approval letter from NCPC and CFA with their application to DDOT's Public Space Regulations Division.
+- 4.2.3.1.
+Applications for small cell facilities that are identified as an allowable small cell facility on the Federal Core Interest Area Map, attached to these guidelines as Map 1 and incorporated herein, do not require NCPC approval.
+An interactive GIS map will be available on DDOT's website. - 4.2.3.2.
+Within the Federal Core Interest Area, providers who desire a small cell facility in a location that is not indicated on the map must obtain and submit an approval letter from NCPC with their application to DDOT's Public Space Regulation Division.
 The request for exceptions without such letter will not be considered. - 4.2.3.3.
-Outside of the Federal Core Interest Area Map, if a provider seeks an exception to the small cell infrastructure guidelines, DDOT's Public Space Regulations Division will inform CFA and NCPC of the opportunity to comment during a 30-day comment period. - 4.2.3.4.
+Installations adjacent to Federal properties or Federal reservations that are outside of the Federal Core Interest Area Map are not permitted and will require a request for exemption from NCPC and the PSC. - 4.2.3.4.
 All request to replace a temporary or permanent security element along the boundary of a federal building shall require NCPC review and approval.